-Two Social-Emotional Specialists provide weekly individual counseling sessions and supports within the classrooms at Gateway.
-Three Instructional Specialists, Behavior work with Gateway students to address behavioral challenges affecting the students' ability to successfully access and participate in the instructional program.
+Two Social-Emotional Specialists continue to provide weekly individual counseling sessions and supports within the classrooms at Gateway.
+Three Instructional Specialists, Behavior worked with Gateway students to address behavioral challenges affecting the students' ability to successfully access and participate in the instructional program.
 In addition to the specialist positions, Gateway and Providence maintain two full-time academic counselor positions to provide support with understanding credit requirements, transcripts, graduation, post-secondary plans, and support students with other issues affecting their academic progress.
 The counselors also assist with all transitions in and out of Gateway and Providence by conducting transcript analysis to ensure that all students including English Learners, students in Foster Care, Students with Disabilities, and those experiencing homelessness are appropriately scheduled into courses with necessary supports.

-Positive school attendance is critical as attendance impacts all aspects of a student's educational program.
-Positive attendance was encouraged this school year through an incentive program aimed at positively reinforcing daily attendance with a weekly and monthly raffle.
-Students could win rewards such as gift cards and time in the incentive room on Fridays.
-When a student is absent a call is made to the parent/guardian to inquire about why the student is absent.
-Depending on the nature of the absence, staff members connect the student with supports, if applicable.
-For students with multiple absences who have not contacted the school, staff members conduct home visits to check on the student's well being and support the student in returning to school.
+Gateway's team was thrilled to unveil the new student wellness spaces this school year.
+These student-centered, calming spaces integrated throughout the campus emphasize self-care and provide private spaces for students to work confidentially with support staff.
+Positive school attendance continues to be a critical focus area as attendance impacts all aspects of a student's educational program.
+Positive attendance was encouraged this school year through the continued implementation of the incentive program aimed at reinforcing daily attendance with a weekly and monthly raffle.
+Students could win rewards such as gift cards and time in the wellness room on Fridays.
+For students with multiple absences who have not contacted the school, staff members conduct student/parent conferences and home visits to check on the student's well being and support the student in returning to school.